Using Hilbert transform and classical chains to simulate quantum walks: Abstract

 \section{Abstract}

-We propose a simulation strategy which uses a classical device of linearly coupled chain of springs to simulate quantum dynamics, and obtain the quantum wave function from classical evolution.
-This goal is achieved with the classical momenta of the particles on the chain and their Hilbert transform, from which we construct the many-body momentum and Hilbert transformed momentum pair correlation functions yielding the real and imaginary parts of the wave function, respectively.
-With such wave function, we also find that the classical chain's energy and heat spreading densities can be related to the wave function's modulus square, thus providing a new perspective to understand ballistic heat transport.
-The results here give a definite answer to Feynman's idea of using a classical device to simulate quantum physics.
+We propose a simulation strategy which uses a classical device of linearly coupled chain of springs to simulate quantum dynamics, in particular quantum walks.
+Through this strategy, we obtain the quantum wave function from the classical evolution.
+Specially, this goal is achieved with the classical momenta of the particles on the chain and their Hilbert transform, from which we construct the many-body momentum and Hilbert transformed momentum pair correlation functions yielding the real and imaginary parts of the wave function, respectively.
+With such wave function, we show that the classical chain's energy and heat spreading densities can be related to the wave function's modulus square.
+This relation indicates a concept of ``phonon random walks'', and thus it provides a new perspective to understand ballistic heat transport.
+The results here may give a definite answer to Feynman's idea of using a classical device to simulate quantum physics.